AppleJuiceSnake/DollopOS/README.md

 Various settings can be changed by changing the contents of the .ini files in the settings folder.

+To shut down safely, use the "x button" that is in the actual pygame window, don't close the window

 # Other Information
 If you have any questions, or concerns, feel free to contact us at applejuicesnake@gmail.com